-15 FUN THINGS TO DO WHEN IT’S COLD + WET OUTSIDE
+15 EXCITING THINGS TO DO EVEN IF IT’S RAINING OUTSIDE

 By Jodi Bartle

-What’s a family to do when you've been inside watching Netflix for days?
+What’s a family to do when you've been stuck inside watching Netflix for days?

-You need to get outside for a bit, is what, to revel in the dark and the cold and to generally change the scene.
+You need to get outside for a bit, is what, to revel in the dark, rain and/or cold and to generally change the scene.

-Yes, it is lovely to get all hygge-with-it in the early months of a new year, but needs must - there’s a whole city outside your door.
+Yes, it is lovely to get all hygge-with-it but needs must - there’s a whole city outside your door.

-Here’s some ideas for when you’ve crawled out of your collective onesies, donned a bobble hat and are ready to embrace winter in Ye Olde London Towne.
+Here’s some ideas on things to do when it’s cold, wet and/or raining outside.
+Things to consider when you’ve crawled out of your collective onesies, donned a bobble hat and are ready to embrace Ye Olde London Towne.